Yeongkyeong12/Candy-Shop/README.md

-## :lollipop: Museum-of-Candy
+## :lollipop: Museum-of-Candy Project
-* A Practice for the Bootstrap and HTML, CSS
+* Practice for Bootstrap and HTML, CSS